-If baby is extremely fussy, needy, or you come with a lot of ideas that you want me to bringto life, chances are, we will go over in time.
+If baby is extremely fussy, needy, or there are a lot of very unique ideas, chances are, we will go over in time.
 At the 40 minute mark, I’ll stop to have a conversation with you about either ending the session with what we have to that point, or upgrading to the Full Session (see pricing pg).
-While we do take breaks and pause the session time here and there, an extended session is something that comes at a cost, and my time is valuable to my family and other clients, as well.
-If we flow with baby’s needs, come in with an open mind, and let me use wraps, hairbands, hats, etc as fits with the moment, 30-40 minutes is ideal.
+While we do take breaks and pause the session time here and there, an extended session is something that comes with a price tag, and my time is valuable to my family and other clients, as well.
+If we flow with baby’s needs, come in with an open mind, and weuse wraps, hairbands, hats, etc as fits with the moment, 30-40 minutes is ideal.
 Longer sessions are so hard on babies who are new to the world!

 What happens if we’re running late to the photo shoot?

 Everyone runs a few minutes late from time to time.
 Completely understandable with getting kids in the car.
-However, more than 15 minutes late will require either a reschedule, or an upgrade to the Full Session.
+However, more than 15 minutes late will likely require either a reschedule.
 Your session time starts at the time you were scheduled for.
 Please plan ahead as best you’re able, and allow extra time.
 We usually have sessions through the day, and there are likely others scheduled when your session time ends.

 What happens after the photo shoot?

 Many times, parents leave wondering if we captured any good images.
-The reality is, Mom & Dad were so busy helping, and catering to baby’s needs during the session that they weren’t able to “see” from my vantage point.
-Rest assured that there will be many beautiful images for you to choose from!
+The reality is, Mom & Dad are so busy helping, and catering to baby’s needs during the session that you may not be able to “see” from my vantage point.
+Rest assured, there will be many beautiful images for you to choose from!
 Roughly 14 days after your session, you’ll receive a link to your online gallery so that you can view and order your portraits from the comfort of your home.
-You will also receive a download link so that you can start enjoying your digital files right away.
+You’ll also receive a download link so that you can start enjoying your digital files right away.
 Have the tissues ready though!
 Many happy clients have reported back that joyful tears flow when seeing newborn portraits for the first time. 🙂

 6036 Town Hall Drive | Sun Prairie, WI 53590